In our last post, we looked at how the Family Law defines property. Today, we want to share with you the three steps of property distribution.

 It also includes “any fact or circumstance which, in the opinion of the court, the justice of the case requires to be taken into account.”

 In simple language, this last factor means that the law permits a judge to take into account virtually anything.
-This is why it’s a good idea to avoid court, and use solution focused mediation, as both parties are in control of the outcome (not to mention avoiding the enormous court costs!)
+This is why it’s a good idea to avoid court, and use solution focused family mediation, as both parties are in control of the outcome (not to mention avoiding the enormous court costs!)